Things that affect rifle accuracy (and how to correct them)

 If you’re concerned about your rifle accuracy then this is an important point to check.
 The way the action sits into the stock is key for best accuracy.
 It has to be rock-steady on firing so there is no movement, which translates into consistent accuracy.

 This can be best obtained by a synthetic bedding compound that fills the gap between action and stock to mimic accurately the underside of the action so it sits perfectly true.
 Materials such as Acraglas, Marine Tex and Devcon can be used, in conjunction with stainless steel or aluminium pillars that offer the perfect solution.
 These pillars are where the stock screws fit through and support the action so when the screws are tightened they tighten to a set torque and do not compress the stock material.

 Do not forget where the recoil lug from the action sits into the stock — it must be square to the lug’s surface with even pressure and benefits from a synthetic bedding compound.

-Scopes, sound moderators and bipods.
-Scope mounts are a problem area where accuracy is concerned.
-Get the best you can afford for your rifle and do not mix two different types of metal for base and scope rings because they can wear differently under recoil and sloppiness will occur.
+Scopes, sound moderators and bipods that don’t fit properly can also affect rifle accuracy.
+Get the best scope mounts you can afford for your rifle and do not mix two different types of metal for base and scope rings.
+They wear differently under recoil and sloppiness will occur.
 Scopes do go wrong and swapping one for another instantly detects if accuracy problems lie here.

-As mentioned earlier, bipods cause different pressures to the stock under firing and this can cause all sorts of inaccuracies if the barrel touches the stock.
+Bipods can cause different pressures to the stock under firing and this can cause all sorts of inaccuracies if the barrel touches the stock.
 Similarly, a badly fitted or loose or heavy moderator will affect accuracy.
 It is best to test with and without one fitted to see if this is the cause of bad groups.